Gisela Agnes of Rath: Regency

-During his lifetime, her husband had arranged that after his death, she would act as regent for their son Leopold.
+During his lifetime, her husband had arranged for her to act as regent for their son Leopold after his death.
 So when he died in 1704, she took up the regency.

 She supported the Lutherans in the principality and founded the St. Agnus church, the first Lutheran church in Köthen.
-A large portrait of her by Antoine Pesne is still on display in the church.
+A large portrait of her by Antoine Pesne is still displayed in the church.
 Only a few years later, Johann Sebastian Bach would become a member of this congregation.
 In 1711, she founded the Gisela Agnes Stift, a secular convent for single noble ladies.

 In 1714, a court orchestra was founded, formally by her, but financed by her son Leopold.
 Initially, the orchestra was composed mainly of former members of the court orchestra in Berlin, which had been dissolved the previous year.
 The first conductor was the opera composer Augustin Reinhard Stricker.
 In 1717, he was replaced by Johann Sebastian Bach.

 In 1694, Emperor Leopold I elevated Gisela Agnes to "Countess of Nienburg".
 In 1699, Emmanuel Lebrecht gave her the castle, city and district of Nienburg as a personal possession for life.
 When the regency ended in 1715, Gisela Agnes withdrew to Nienburg, where she continued to support Lutheranism.
-She became friends with the theologian and poet August Hermann Francke, who even visited her on her widow seat.
+She became friends with the theologian and poet August Hermann Francke, who even visited her on her widow's seat.

 On 24 January 1716, her daughter Eleonore Wilhelmine married in Niehburg to Duke Ernest Augustus I of Saxe-Weimar-Eisenach.
 It is widely believed that her son Leopold first met the composer Bach during the wedding celebrations.

 Gisela Agnes died in Nienburg on 12 March 1740 and was buried in the princely crypt in the St. Jacob church in Köthen.